 She operated in public practice for 20 years, including 10 years as a partner at BDO.
 Her industry experience includes financial and professional services, insurance, health, retail, education, contract management and major infrastructure projects.

 Her current appointments include Director RACV Ltd, Deputy Chair of Melbourne Water Corporation, Director of Vic Super and TarraWarra Museum of Art.
-Merran was also appointed a Professor of Practice at UNSW School of Accounting in December 2018.
-Her former appointments include Chairman, Australian Auditing and Assurance Standards Board, Member International Auditing & Assurance Standards Board and Director of Superpartners Pty.
+Merran is also a Professor of Practice in the School of Accounting at the UNSW Business School.
+Her former appointments include Chairman, Australian Auditing and Assurance Standards Board, Member International Auditing & Assurance Standards Board and Director of Superpartners.

 Chin Aik Wong FCPA